 Stephen Good, G, Oklahoma

 Height: 6-6.
 Weight: 299.
-Projected 40 Time: 5.09.
-Projected Round (2012): 5-6.
-12/13/11: Good and the Oklahoma offensive line have had a strong season.
-They've done a good job in pass protection for quarterback Landry Jones and opening up holes on the ground for running back Dominique Whaley, before he went down with an injury.
+Projected 40 Time: 5.19.
+Projected Round (2012): 6-FA.
+4/24/12: Good and the Oklahoma offensive line had a strong season.
+They did a good job in pass protection for quarterback Landry Jones and in opening up holes on the ground for running back Dominique Whaley, before he went down with an injury.
 Good missed the game against Kansas.
 He should add some power to be a better run blocker in the NFL.
 He did not go to the Combine or an All-Star game.

 8/20/11: Stephen Good has been a versatile player who has moved around the Oklahoma offensive line.
 He was part of a guard rotation last year, and moved from right and left guard in 2009.
 Good needs to lock down a guard position and be a starter in 2011.